przemek83/Kaprekar-constant/README.md

 * https://en.wikipedia.org/wiki/Repdigit

 # Getting Started
-This section describes briefly how to setup environment and build project.
+This section describes briefly how to set up the environment and build the project.

 ## Prerequisites
 C++ compiler with C++17 support as a minimum and CMake 3.14+.
-Additionally Git tool for downloading Google Test library as it is needed by test subproject.
+Additionally, the Git tool for downloading the Google Test library is needed by the test subproject.

 ## Building
 Clone and use CMake directly or via any IDE supporting it.
 CMake should: